symonkipkemei/starve-distractions/README.md

 - run on terminal ```pip install requirements.txt```
 - Take screenshots of the logo of your favorite but distractive social media platform(s).
 - Load/Paste those screenshot logo(s) in the screenshots folder in this directory.
-- You will find some already in the screenshots folder.feel free to ammend/delete some/add.
+- You will find some already in the screenshots folder.Feel free to ammend/delete some/add.
 - run on terminal ```python3 starvation.py   ```
 - Sit back , sip tea/coffee and get things done!
 - if you come across a bug, leave a message here [issues page](https://github.com/symonkipkemei/api-database-chefbook/issues).
 I will be glad to assist.